sto3014/LRPureRAW/README.md

 ---
-You can create script files (CMD files on Windows, shell scripts on macOS) which are executed before and/or after the Lightroom export.
+You can create script files (CMD files on Windows, shell scripts on macOS) which are executed before and/or after the Lightroom export which uses the _DxO PureRAW_ export provider.
 One example implementation exits in the plug-in folder.
-Is used for cleaning up the export location and create the DxO directory as symbolic link to the original photo folder.
+The "before" script is used for cleaning up the export location.
+The "after" script is used to create the _DxO_ folder as symbolic link to the original photo folder.
 For details see comments in example scripts:
 * On Windows
   ```